Toyota (TM) Last Update 2/10/23

 Exchange rates play an important role in Toyota's profit

-Toyota's profits are recorded in Japanese yen, but its sales are denominated in euros, dollars, pounds, Chinese yuan, and many other currencies.
+Toyota's profits are recorded in the Japanese yen, but its sales are denominated in euros, dollars, pounds, Chinese yuan, and many other currencies.
 This is because 40-50% of Toyota's production still happens in Japan, and most vehicles are exported.
 Fluctuations in the exchange rate between these currencies and the yen can lead to fluctuations in Toyota's profits; these fluctuations can be substantial.
 Toyota hedges its exchange rate risk by arranging currency swaps and purchasing futures, but these operations are costly and threaten to cut the bottom line.

 Cross-shareholding among Japanese firms often results in conflicting interests

 Major Japanese firms have long practiced extensive cross-shareholding.
-This process serves to both smooth domestic business relations while at the same time preventing a widespread foreign acquisition of Japanese businesses.
+This process serves to smooth domestic business relations while at the same time preventing a widespread foreign acquisition of Japanese businesses.

-This has several potential pitfalls for common shareholders: 1) A company can experience significant write-downs due to stock declines of other companies it owns, even when business is otherwise healthy.
+This has several potential pitfalls for common shareholders: 1) A company can experience significant write-downs due to stock declines of other companies it owns, even when the business is otherwise healthy.
 2) Accumulating such ownership stakes means that capital is diverted from other, often more profitable tasks, such as reinvestment in the automaking business or dividends to shareholders.
 3) Cross-shareholding makes it more difficult for shareholders to hold management accountable, as the managers at other significant firms who own the firm can frequently interfere with their counterparts.